awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/httpdeliveryrequestresponse.md

 ## Request Format<a name="requestformat"></a>

 **Path and URL Parameters**
 These are configured directly by you as part of a single URL field\.
 Kinesis Data Firehose sends them as configured without modification\.
 Only https destinations are supported\.
 URL restrictions are applied during delivery\-stream configuration\.
+Currently, only port 443 is supported for HTTP endpoint data delivery\.

 **HTTP Headers \- X\-Amz\-Firehose\-Protocol\-Version**
 This header is used to indicate the version of the request/response formats\.
 Currently the only version is 1\.0\.